Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: The Real-World: Our System Lg

 We note that these assumptions might be reached in the real world with tamper-proof hardware.
 Tamper-proof hardware has many similarities with our case study: an honest party can create a hardware token implementing any desired polytime functionality and an adversary given the token can only observe the input/output of this token~\cite{Katz07}.
 In our case study, the hardware token must be completely tamper-proof if we want to guarantee the first assumption.
 Typically (e.g., smart cards), tamper-proof hardware can also generate digital signatures to certify the outputs that it produces.
 This makes a \AFS\ uniquely identifiable and capable of authenticating its outputs.

-A \AFS\ is required to support the following operations. \begin{description} \item[Training operation.]
+A \AFS\ is required to support the following operations. \begin{itemize} \item Training operation.
 Given a good, the device is able to extract the fingerprint of the good that is digitally stored.
-We call $\cf$ the digital description of the fingerprint. \item[Verification.]
-Given a physical good, and a fingerprint description $\cf$, the device is able to check that the given good belongs to the category of goods with fingerprint $\cf$. \end{description}
+We call $\cf$ the digital description of the fingerprint. \item Verification.
+Given a physical good, and a fingerprint description $\cf$, the device is able to check that the given good belongs to the category of goods with fingerprint $\cf$. \end{itemize}